Home Purchase

 • gift funds are often easier to work with

-FHA can be especially helpful for first-time buyers who have steady income but less cash saved or a thinner credit file.
+FHA can be especially helpful for first-time buyers with steady income but less cash saved or a thinner credit file.

 The FHA catch with condos

-The condo project usually needs to meet FHA requirements.
-In many cases, that means the project has to be on the approved list or qualify through a single-unit approval path.
+The condo project usually needs to meet FHA requirements — either on the approved list or qualifying through a single-unit approval path.
+That's where deals slow down.

 Get Your Free Rate Quote